May 4, 2015 (All Day)

 Co-curated by Angela Zito (Anthropology, Religious Studies, NYU) and ZHANG Zhen (Cinema Studies, NYU).

-The Revealer is a daily review of religion in the news and the news about religion.
+The Revealer is an online review of religion in the news and the news about religion.
 We’re not so much nonpartisan as polypartisan — interested in all sides, disdainful of dualistic arguments, and enamored of free speech as a first principle.
 We publish and link to work by people of all persuasions, religious, political, sexual, and critical.

 This conference brought together contemporary documentary filmmakers from Indonesia and India with legal scholars, anthropologists, NGO workers and others working on issues of human rights and representation.
 By examining the relationship between human rights activism and documentary film-making, the three-day conference stimulated dialogue and knowledge across many relevant communities.